 5. What’s the Difference Between PowerPoint Online and Desktop PowerPoint?

 PowerPoint Online has somewhat limited functionality when compared to its desktop counterpart.
-For starters, the printing functionality is limited as well as the ability to change Views.
+For starters, the printing functionality is limited.
+The ability to change Views is too.
 For more differences between the two versions, check out our comparison:

 Learn More About Creating A Great PowerPoint Presentation

-Creating a memorable PowerPoint presentation isn't easy but we've got plenty of tutorials to help you out.
+Creating a memorable PowerPoint presentation isn't easy.
+We've got plenty of tutorials to help you out.
 Learn more about creating a great PowerPoint presentation with these tutorials:

 - PresentationsHow to Write a Professional PowerPoint Presentation (Discover the Writing Process)Brad Smith